Many Latinos believe that the “American Dream” rests in the ownership of a small business.

 As an Educator, many expect that I would point them to formal learning and getting that parchment paper.
 While I do advocate for degrees and myself would still be in school getting a new one if I had the funds for it, I also know that learning comes in all forms and fashions.
 If you want to give your business the best shot at continued success.

-Here is how you can make learning your business:
+Here are three things you can do how to make learning benefit your business:

 1. Create a Personal Development Plan